tmhglnd/jit.underworld/README.md

 ## jit.underworld

 The main object that works together with the `jit.world` object to create a non-realtime rendering option.
-### arguments:
+### arguments
-- jit.world context name
+- context name : the jit.world context name
-- jit.underworld context name (use this for all your jitter objects in the patch)
+- name : name your jit.underworld context and use this for all your jitter objects in the patch.

 ### attributes